qd-qd/sdk-tutorials/onboarding/chapter-3/5-section-5.md

 This concludes Chapter 3 of the Onboarding Course!
 It has provided a closer look at the specifics of blockchain technology, smart contracts, and the significance of crypto on economics.
 The next chapter will build on this extension of knowledge by focusing on the features of Cosmos in similar detail.

 Before you continue to Chapter 4, it is recommended to take a look at [the Chapter 3 Resource Bank](ADD LINK HERE).
-Then you can take a short [self-assessment test](ADD LINK HERE) to see how comfortable you are with the information you've received so far.
+Then you can take a short [self-assessment test](ADD LINK HERE) to see how comfortable you are with the information you have received so far.